 This is how sin entered the world.
 Since then we have all inherited our sinful nature from our parents.

-Btw: people lived a long time before the flood (and for a little while afterwards).
+Btw: people lived long lives before the flood, (and for a little while afterwards).
 Adam lived to be 930 years old.
 That means that Adam was still alive when Noah’s father was born.
 I wonder if he ever asked his dad what Adam was like.